Agency under bounded compute and information

 Computationally-embedded big world agent automata in computable worlds picks interactivity-maintaining ones agent fits inside the world

-NARS is somehow philosophically nearby but is not formalised tightly enough to fit a row.
+NARS seems philosophically nearby but not formalised tightly enough to fit a row.

 2.1 Resource-rational analysis

-Lieder & Griffiths (Lieder and Griffiths 2020) frame human cognition as the optimal use of finite computational resources.
+Lieder and Griffiths (2020) frames human cognition as the optimal use of finite computational resources.
 The procedure: define the agent’s task, the cognitive operations available, and their costs; derive the heuristic that maximises expected utility under the budget.
 The heuristic that comes out is the prediction; observed cognitive biases are the right answer to the constrained problem.

 LLM summary follows:

-The optimisation has the same shape as the bounded-rationality entries above but at a different grain:
+The optimization has the same shape as the bounded-rationality entries above but at a different grain:

 \[ \pi^* = \arg\max_{\pi \,\in\, \text{strategies}} \mathbb{E}\bigl[\,U(\pi) - \mathrm{cost}(\pi)\,\bigr], \]

-where \(\pi\) is a cognitive strategy — an algorithm parameterised by how much compute it spends — and \(\mathrm{cost}(\pi)\) is a cost on cognitive operations (search expansions, posterior samples, working-memory loads).
-This sits between BO and RM in granularity: BO optimises whole programs offline, RM optimises individual computations online, and RRA optimises the heuristic itself — a strategy with an internal compute knob — treating it as a unit.
+where \(\pi\) is a cognitive strategy — an algorithm parameterized by how much compute it spends — and \(\mathrm{cost}(\pi)\) is a cost on cognitive operations (search expansions, posterior samples, working-memory loads).
+This lies between BO and RM in granularity: BO optimises whole programs offline, RM optimises individual computations online, and RRA optimises the heuristic itself — a strategy with a configurable compute budget — treating it as a unit.

-The interpretive move that makes RRA distinctive in the cognitive-science direction is reading observed biases as \(\pi^*\) for some plausible cost model, not as failures of rationality.
+RRA’s distinctive play is reading observed biases as \(\pi^*\) under some plausible cognitive cost model.
 Anchoring-style adjustment and availability-based estimation have been derived in this framework as resource-rational under specific costs on sample count and inference depth.
 The inferential arrow runs in the unusual direction: from observed heuristic, infer the brain’s implicit cost structure.

-What it gives us: an explicit machinery for “best affordable model”.
+What it gives us: machinery for “best affordable model”.
 If the world is bigger than the agent, this is the framework that tells us which compression to keep.

 2.2 Bounded optimality